 How Joint Assets Are Assessed

-For couples, the local authority can only consider the assets that belong to the person requiring care.
+For couples, the local authority can only consider the assets that belong to the person with dementia or other health condition requiring care.
 Joint assets are typically split equally, though this can be adjusted if you can prove a different ownership arrangement.
 Here's how different assets are treated:

 Joint Bank Accounts: